Move rows, columns, or cells

 To move a single row

-1. Click the row number and drag it up or down the sheet.
+1. Select the row number and drag it up or down the sheet.

 2. Release your mouse to move the row.

 You can also cut and paste the row to move it within the sheet.
-Click on the row's number and press Ctrl + X (Windows) or Cmd + X (Mac) to copy it.
-Next, click on the row number where you want to move the row and press Ctrl + V (Windows) or Cmd + V (Mac) to paste it in.
+Select the row's number and press Ctrl + X (Windows) or Cmd + X (Mac) to copy it.
+Next, select the row number where you want to move the row and press Ctrl + V (Windows) or Cmd + V (Mac) to paste it in.

 To move multiple consecutive rows

-1. Click the row number for the top row in the collection that you want to move.
+1. Select the row number for the top row in the collection that you want to move.

 2. Scroll down to the bottom row.

-3. Hold down the Shift key, and then click on the bottom row number to highlight all of the rows in between.
+3. Hold down the Shift key, then select the bottom row number to highlight all the rows in between.

-4. Click and drag the row number of one of the highlighted cells to move them all to a new location.
+4. Select and drag the row number of one of the highlighted cells to move them all to a new location.

 To move multiple nonconsecutive rows

-1. Hold down the Ctrl key (Windows)/Cmd key (Mac) and click the row numbers that you want to move to highlight them.
+1. Hold down the Ctrl key (Windows)/Cmd key (Mac) and select the row numbers that you want to move to highlight them.

-2. Click and drag one of the row numbers to move them all to a new location.
+2. Select and drag one of the row numbers to move them all to a new location.

 To move cells